jaohenritm/Rossman/README.md

 **H10: Stores should sell more after the day 10 of the month**

-**Result: Truth.
+**Result: True.
 The stores have nearly the double of sales after day 10.
 (In total, not average)**
 ![alt_text](https://github.com/jaohenritm/Rossman/blob/main/img/H10.png)

 **H11: Stores should sell less in the weekend.**

-**Result: Truth.
+**Result: True.
 The stores sells much less during the weekend, especially during sundays.**
 ![alt_text](https://github.com/jaohenritm/Rossman/blob/main/img/H11.png)

 ## 2.3 Overview of all Hypothesis